phali-hub/sigmadealership/README.md

 3.Thuto Nkone    901016566
 4.Kamohelo Kurata 901016749
 5.Ts'itso Eric Ramarikhoane 901016719
-6 Mokhabi Ramphalile 901016
+6. Mokhabi Ramphalile 901016

-This websise is Deployed on Github,Firebase and Back4 App This is a static website
+This application is Deployed on Github,Firebase and Back4 App This is a static website
 Only html and css were used in the development of this web application